 - 1 cup organic powdered sugar, for rolling

-- Using a cookie dough scoop or ice cream scoop, make balls just a bit smaller than golf balls, roll into shape with your hands.
+Scoop and roll: Using a cookie dough scoop or ice cream scoop, make balls just a bit smaller than golf balls, roll into shape with your hands.
 Place dough balls into powdered sugar, roll until well coated.
+Place sugared cookies on prepared cookie sheet.

-- Bake for 8-10 minutes or until edges have set.
+Bake: Place in the oven and bake for 8 – 10 minutes or until edges have set.

 *You won’t experience much of a difference if you don’t use any espresso powder and will still have a winning cookie.